ayeletc/serverSide/extractFrame/README.md

 - Insert the server's IP
 - Start streaming

-Now you should see the stream from the device in a new window in th server.
+Now you should see the stream from the device in a new window in th server, and when you finish the streaming you may refresh the dir and see there the last frame.